jnozzi/cocoadev.com/markdown/PostProductionResources.md

 ----

-*General/BuildDistroScript - an approach to building a full working distribution using a simple Perl script.
+*BuildDistroScript - an approach to building a full working distribution using a simple Perl script.

 - Post links to software or articles about making dmgs and so forth -